-RIPE Policy and Community Support Status: Decreasin ÷ - ÷ Description The RIPE NCC provides support to any and all stakeholders who wish to participate in formulating RIPE Policy or who FTEs 1.6 Cost 184 CAPEX - wish to be part of the RIPE community.
-It supports the RIPE Policy Development Process (PDP) and offers assistance to the RIPE Working Groups and Working Group Chairs New policy proposals by year as required so that they are able to develop policy in a consensus-based, bottom-up manner.
-2015: 12 2016: 5 (-58.3%) 2017: 5 (+0%) Benefits Encourages participation in the RIPE Policy Development Process Helps to anticipate problems related to the PDP or policy proposals by analysing their potential impact for the community Provides transparency and consistency of the procedures Translates RIPE Policy into RIPE NCC procedures Documents and maintains a clear overview of new and changed procedures
+RIPE Policy and Community Support Status: Decreasin į Description The RIPE NCC provides support to any and all stakeholders who wish to participate in formulating RIPE Policy or who FTEs 1.6 Cost 185 CAPEX wish to be part of the RIPE community.
+It supports the RIPE Policy Development Process (PDP) and offers assistance to the RIPE Working Groups and Working Group Chairs as required so that they are able to develop policy in a consensus-based, bottom-up manner.
+New 2015: 12 v policy proposals l 2016: 5 2017: 5 Benefits Encourages participation in the RIPE Policy Development Process Helps to anticipate problems related to the PDP or policy proposals by analysing their potential impact for the community Provides transparency and consistency of the procedures Translates RIPE Policy into RIPE NCC procedures Documents and maintains a clear overview of new and changed procedures (-58.3%) +0%